Corneocyte: Intracellular structures

-Natural moisturizing factor
+Natural moisturizing factors

 Corneocytes contain small molecules called natural moisturizing factors, which absorb small amounts of water into the corneocytes thereby hydrating the skin.
 The natural moisturizing factor is a collection of water-soluble compounds produced from the degradation of histidine-rich proteins called filaggrin, which are responsible for aggregating keratin filaments to form keratin bundles that maintain the rigid structure of the cells in stratum corneum.
-When filaggrin is degraded, urea, pyrrolidone carboxylic acid (1,2), glutamic acid and other amino acids are produced.
-These are collectively referred to as the ‘natural moisturizing factor’ of the skin.
+When filaggrin is degraded, urea, pyrrolidone carboxylic acid, glutamic acid and other amino acids are produced.
+These are collectively referred to as the natural moisturizing factor of the skin.
 The components of the natural moisturizing factor absorb water from the atmosphere to ensure that the superficial layers of the stratum corneum stay hydrated.
 As they are water-soluble themselves, excessive water contact may leach them and inhibit their normal functions which is why prolonged contact with water makes the skin drier.
 The intercellular lipid layer helps prevent the loss of natural moisturizing factor by sealing the outside of each corneocyte.